 - Cost: Free!

-A walk down Drottninggatan (“Queen Street”) is a must when you travel to Stockholm!
+A walk down the UNESCO World Heritage Site of Drottninggatan (“Queen Street”) is a must when you travel to Stockholm!
 This vibrant pedestrian-only shopping street will keep you entertained for hours with its large offering of shops, restaurants, cafes, and other popular attractions.
 It’s located in the downtown area of Stockholm and slices right through the heart of the city!

 You’ll find all sorts of name brand name stores as well as local restaurants, bars, and cafes.
 This is a great place to pick up Swedish souvenirs, as the street contains many authentic Swedish keepsakes.
 It also contains many inauthentic souvenirs, so be sure to check the quality and origin before purchasing.